kaushal1904/projects/backend/DB_CRUD_operations/Readme.txt

 #-----------------------------------------------------------------------------------------------------------------------

-Used pycharm to build, test and run the application Application will run in any python IDE as long as the supported packages and binaries are installed
+Used pycharm to build, test and run the application on MacOS 15.1 Application will run in any python IDE as long as the supported packages and binaries are installed

 Used a Postgres DB for CRUD operations.
 Pycharm supports a wide range of DBMS, configure one that suits your needs.
 Packages and drivers may vary for different DMBS.